Symbolism of Flowers in the LGBTQ+ Movement

 By Jill Brooke

-Expect to see a kaleidoscope of rainbow-colored roses this week for several fantastic reasons.
+Expect to see a kaleidoscope of rainbow-colored roses this month for several fantastic reasons.
+These vibrant blooms beautifully capture the LGBTQ Flowers Meaning and the symbolism of flowers, often used to express love, unity, and celebration.

 Mora and Mazar.
 Courtesy of Oscar Mora

-Florist Lewis Miller says florists have always contributed their talents to pride events.
-“Certain industries attract creative types,” says Lewis, whose Flower Flashes have given joy around the country.
+Florist Lewis Miller highlights how florists have long played an important role in pride events, bringing their creativity and talent to celebrations.
+“Certain industries attract creative types,” says Lewis, whose Flower Flashes have delighted people across the country.
 “The industry is and has been largely made of gay men.”

-Pride month has its roots in the commemoration of the Stonewall riots in June of 1969 after police raided a New York City gay bar, The Stonewall Inn.
+Pride Month itself has deep historical roots.
+It began as a commemoration of the Stonewall riots in June 1969, sparked by a police raid at a New York City gay bar, The Stonewall Inn.

 Courtesy of Lewis Miller Design